goatsofnaxos/Delphi/README.md

 ### Acquisition Prerequisites

-The following need to be installed once on a fresh new system in order to bootstrap the Bonsai environment correctly:
+The following need to be installed once on a fresh new system in order to bootstrap the Bonsai environment correctly (always check after each download that it has been completed):

- * Windows 10 or greater
+ * Windows 10 or greater (Windows 11 after 9/2025)
  * [Visual Studio Code](https://code.visualstudio.com/) (recommended for editing code scripts and git commits)
  * [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
  * [.NET Framework 4.7.2 Developer Pack](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-developer-pack-offline-installer) (required for intellisense when editing code scripts)